atrisovic/weather-panel.github.io/tutorial-content/content/example-step1.md

 ## Downloading the data

 In our example, we will use Berkeley Earth (BEST) data.
 BEST data is available as national timeseries (which weight all _geographic_ areas equally in a country, and may therefore not be useful for studying even national-level data that implicitly describes properties of populations or crops that are unequally distributed over the country) and as a 1-degree grid.
+Working with BEST data requires extra pre-processing steps, which will allow us to illustrate some basic data processing across a few languages.
+Many data products will require less pre-processing, some will require more.

 1. Go to the BEST archive, <http://berkeleyearth.org/archive/data/>
 2. Scroll down to the Gridded Data (ignore the Time Series Data which